asnaqsys/asnaqsys.github.io/manuals/datagate/on-sql-server/dg-on-sql-server-overview.md

 ---
-title: "DataGate on SQL Server: Comprehensive Overview"
+title: "DataGate on SQL Server Overview"
 description: "Unlock the power of DataGate on SQL Server.
 This overview provides insights into integration, benefits, and key features for users."
 ---